The following are mini-reviews of books I read in 2005.

 Project Gutenberg eBook: In the Sargasso Sea

-...For a wonderful physical tie binds the parents the children; and -- by some sad, strange irony -- it does not bind us children to our parents.
+For a wonderful physical tie binds the parents to the children; and — by some sad, strange irony — it does not bind us children to our parents.
 For if it did, if we could answer their love not with gratitude but with equal love, life would lose much of its pathos and much of its squalor, and we might be wonderfully happy.

 Project Gutenberg eBook: Where Angels Fear to Tread

 To quote Cream performing Skip James: "I'm so glad, I'm so glad, I'm glad, I'm glad, I'm glad."
-Shortly into the book, I felt like Aunt Polly slowly being driven by crazy by the incessant glad-this, glad-that from Pollyanna!
+Shortly into the book, I felt like Aunt Polly slowly being driven crazy by the incessant glad-this, glad-that from Pollyanna!

 Project Gutenberg eBook: Pollyanna